 Creative & Innovative

-Our students aspire to generate original thoughts and ideas which add value to their lives in the 21st century.
+Our students aspire to generate original and meaningful ideas which add value to their personal lives and to the communities they inhabit, in the 21st century.
 Through our local and international curricula, and with the direct support of school heads and teachers, Beaconhouse students draw on inspirational examples from human history to be creative, imaginative and innovative in their pursuit of knowledge and understanding.

-Through local and international curricula, our teachers facilitate and support students to create logical connections between ideas.
-Together, teachers and students strive to identify evaluate and solve problems systematically by reflecting on their own critical thinking processes.
+Through local and international curricula, our teachers facilitate and support students to create logical, coherent and creative connections between ideas.
+Through multidisciplinary collaborations, open-ended investigations and by reflecting on their own critical thinking processes, teachers and students strive to identify, evaluate and solve problems systematically.

 Our students are curious about their surroundings.
-Through our local and international curricula, facilitated by teachers, our students generate knowledge leading to an enhanced understanding of the world in which they live.
+Through our local and international curricula, facilitated by teachers, our students develop an ingrained inquisitiveness towards an enhanced understanding of the world in which they live.

 All Beaconhouse schools promote and support good works and community service so our students can empathise with others, ensuring the development of a more just, caring and compassionate world.

 Our school heads promote student accountability and an informed responsibility for an individual’s actions.
 Through the curriculum, our students and teachers develop a spirit of honesty, integrity, equality and fairness.

 Through our local and international curricula, school heads and teachers support and facilitate our students to critically analyse and question global issues based on three principles: